This is secret and shouldn't be checked into version controlWANDB_API_KEY=$YOUR_API_KEY# Name and notes optionalWANDB_NAME="My first run"WANDB_NOTES="Smaller learning rate, more regularization."

 When you're running a script in an automated environment, you can control wandb with environment variables set before the script runs or within the script.

-# This is secret and shouldn't be checked into version controlWANDB_API_KEY=$YOUR_API_KEY# Description is optionalWANDB_DESCRIPTION="$SHORT_MESSAGE"
+# This is secret and shouldn't be checked into version controlWANDB_API_KEY=$YOUR_API_KEY# Name and notes optionalWANDB_NAME="My first run"WANDB_NOTES="Smaller learning rate, more regularization."

 # Only needed if you don't checkin the wandb/settings fileWANDB_ENTITY=$usernameWANDB_PROJECT=$project